Chlorophyta

-Chlorophyta is a division of green algae informally called chlorophytes.
+Chlorophyta or chlorophytes is a major division of green algae, and is sister taxon to the other major division Charophyta (a paraphyletic group of predominantly freshwater green algae, which form the monophyletic clade Streptophyta after including all land plants) as well as the proposed basal clade Prasinodermophyta, together with whom they form the major primary algae clade Viridiplantae (Plantae sensu stricto).

 Description

 Chlorophytes are eukaryotic organisms composed of cells with a variety of coverings or walls, and usually a single green chloroplast in each cell.
 They are structurally diverse: most groups of chlorophytes are unicellular, such as the earliest-diverging prasinophytes, but in two major classes (Chlorophyceae and Ulvophyceae) there is an evolutionary trend toward various types of complex colonies and even multicellularity.

 Chloroplasts

 Chlorophyte cells contain green chloroplasts surrounded by a double-membrane envelope.
 These contain chlorophylls a and b, and the carotenoids carotin, lutein, zeaxanthin, antheraxanthin, violaxanthin, and neoxanthin, which are also present in the leaves of land plants.
 Some special carotenoids are present in certain groups, or are synthesized under specific environmental factors, such as siphonaxanthin, prasinoxanthin, echinenone, canthaxanthin, loroxanthin, and astaxanthin.
 They accumulate carotenoids under nitrogen deficiency, high irradiance of sunlight, or high salinity.
 In addition, they store starch inside the chloroplast as carbohydrate reserves.
 The thylakoids can appear single or in stacks.
 In contrast to other divisions of algae such as Ochrophyta, chlorophytes lack a chloroplast endoplasmic reticulum.